yeldiRium/redux-combine-getters/README.md

 # Redux Combine Getters

+**This library is no longer maintained**

+I've abandoned this library because its entire premise was misguided.
+I tried to create a method of composing getters analogous to reducers, and it made things much more complicated.
+For anyone interested in getter composition I recommend taking a look at [reselect](https://github.com/reduxjs/reselect).

+If anyone really likes this library and would like to revive it, feel free to send me an e-mail.

+---

 A small utility for combining and namespacing getters for redux stores analogous to [`combineReducers`](https://redux.js.org/api/combinereducers).

 Now with [wildcards](./examples/wildcards)!
 For stores where the keys are part of the data.